MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **chart id**

 Visualization ID of the chart.
-You can get this by exporting the chart.
+You can get the id by exporting the chart.

 **viewid**